 National Gallery of Scotland

 The National Gallery of Scotland is located on The Mound, just off Princes Street, in the heart of historic Edinburgh.
-The history of the gallery dates back to 1819, when the Scottish Royal Institution was founded.
-Here you can admire some of the finest art in Scotland.
+The gallery's history dates back to 1819, when the Royal Scottish Institute was founded.
+Here you can admire some of the best works of art located in Scotland.

 National Gallery of Scotland

-Victorian artist James Drummond not only exhibited his paintings at the Scottish National Gallery, but also worked there from 1868 to 1877.
-James Drummond's dramatic painting Porteus Mob 1855 was exhibited when the Gallery first opened in 1859.
-Drummond was also appointed second chief curator of the gallery in 1868.
+The Victorian artist James Drummond not only exhibited his paintings at the Scottish National Gallery, but also worked there from 1868 to 1877.
+James Drummond's dramatic painting Porteous Mob from 1855 was exhibited when the Gallery first opened in 1859.
+Drummond was also appointed the second chief curator of the gallery in 1868.

 The only building

-The building of the Scottish National Gallery originally housed two different organizations, each with a separate entrance.
+The building of the Scottish National Gallery originally housed two different organizations, each with its own entrance.
 The east side was occupied by the Royal Scottish Academy from 1855 to 1910.
-The Scottish National Gallery itself had a western side.
-After the Royal Scottish Academy moved next door to the former building of the Royal Institution, the National Gallery was converted into a single gallery, which reopened in 1912.
+The Scottish National Gallery itself had a west side.
+After the Royal Scottish Academy moved next door to the former Royal Institute building, the National Gallery was transformed into a single gallery, which reopened in 1912.

 National Gallery of Scotland